DownHomeDigital Home subwoofers Best Wall Mounted Subwoofers Review

 OSD IWS10

 The OSD IWS10 is next on my list, which is a 10″ passive subwoofer with up to 200 watts of power.
 And first of all, I draw your attention to the ease of installation of this model.
 Thanks to the special easy mounting bracket, fastened to plasterboard, this procedure will take minimum time and effort.
 By the way, the grille can be painted to match the design of your room.
+Overall, it strongly resembles the Monoprice Fiber and would be an alternative, as it is identically priced.

 The OSD IWS10 is designed to reproduce even the lowest of audible frequencies.
 When I tested it, the sound was really good, and I was satisfied.
 I heard nothing supernatural, but I can’t say anything bad about the sound quality.
+This low-power sub may do the job if you prefer background music without noise.
+But for a raucous party, it lacks data.

 You will need an amplifier to power this model because it uses a passive speaker.
 The manufacturer recommends using OSD SMP500 – a special amplifier for the subwoofer with an RMS power of 400 W at 4 Ohm impedance.